nus-cs2103-AY2223S2/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `kuromi.jar` from [here]().
 3. Copy the file to the folder you want to use as the *home folder* for your Kuromi.
-4. Double click the file to run the application.
+4. Double click the jar file to run the application.\
 A GUI similar to the below should appear in a few seconds.
 5. Type the command in the chat box and press Enter (or click the Send button) to execute it.
 6. Refer to the [Usage](#usage) below for details of each command.